Sara Burchfiel, LMFT

 Healing can feel slow at times.
 It can feel vulnerable.
 And it is worth it.

-To Anyone Navigating Life In A Larger Body...
+To Anyone Navigating Life in A Larger Body...

 If you live in a larger body, you may have spent years navigating messages about what you “should” eat, how you “should” look, or who you’re supposed to be in order to be worthy.
 You may have tried diets, sworn them off, gone back again, or simply felt exhausted by the constant noise around food and weight.

-This is a space where we can explore that relationship in all its complexity — without judgment, shame, or being handed another plan to fix yourself.
 If dieting has left you feeling defeated, confused, or disconnected from your own cues, you’re not alone.
-Many people come to realize that while diets promise control, they often deepen struggle and erode trust in the body.
+While diets promise control, they often deepen struggle and erode trust in the body.

-Individualized eating disorder therapy in Orange County, CA
+Individualized Eating Disorder Therapy in Orange County, CA

-I specialize in supporting individuals experiencing:
+I specialize in supporting individuals navigating experiences such as:

 • Anorexia Nervosa treatment